benber86/curve_treasury_proposal/README.md

 # Final Destination of Funds

-All funds taken from the protocol's revenue will be redirected to the [community fund](https://etherscan.io/address/0xe3997288987e6297ad550a69b31439504f513267).
-This solution has a few advantages:
+**All funds taken from the protocol's revenue will be redirected to the [community fund](https://etherscan.io/address/0xe3997288987e6297ad550a69b31439504f513267).**

-## Please keep the discussion focused
+This has the following advantages:
+- The DAO maintains control over the funds, and any allocation from the treasury will require DAO approval
+- The community fund has hitherto acted as an all-purpose money stash to pay for development, grants and insurance at the DAO's discretion.
+This flexibility and vagueness of purpose is a desirable feature.

+# What this proposal is NOT about

 - This proposal is **NOT** meant to start a debate on treasury management (what assets to hold in the treasury, what yield strategies to use)
 - This proposal is **NOT** meant to start a debate on how to allocate the funds (Swiss Stake, grant council, autobribes, etc.)

 While these are potentially interesting discussion topics, they are only worth discussing if the DAO has money.
 The DAO currently has no money.
 Let's keep the discussion focused on ways the DAO can start making money.